 Substance abuse is a serious situation, and addiction is a fatal illness.
 It is not the time to downplay or deny the symptoms, yet repeatedly in interventions, a family member will deny what is happening.
 They don’t want to believe the stories of lying, cheating, dangerous situations, driving under the influence… it all is scary and painful.

 Denial is a powerful defense that can protect you from what you don’t want to hear but can’t help your loved one overcome their substance abuse and addiction problems.

 The Inside Man & The Codependent Family System

 The “Inside Man” is simply a phrase used for a family member who is trying to undermine the intervention.
-He or She is not a bad person, and in most cases the “Inside Man” does truly want what’s best for their loved one.
-They just feel that they know best and want to be in control and is often suspicious of outsiders wanting to help, even a drug and alcohol interventionist.
+He or She is not a bad person, and in most cases, the “Inside Man” does truly want what’s best for their loved one.
+They just feel that they know best and want to be in control and are often suspicious of outsiders wanting to help, even drug and alcohol interventionist.

 THE GUILTY PARTY

 The Guilty Party & The Codependent Family System

 The Guilty Party is the one who feels guilty and shamed into thinking they are the cause of the substance abuse and addiction problems.
 The family is acting out their unresolved, untreated guilt and shame.
 The addict is punishing the guilty party and making them feel it is their fault.
 Whether this is true or not, the addict knows they can use it to their advantage.

 The Hero & The Codependent Family System